-The Combined Bachelor’s/Master’s Program enables undergraduates to apply for and begin taking courses towards a master’s degree before completing their bachelors’ degrees.
-Most students apply for the program in their junior year, and finish both degrees within five years.
+The Combined Bachelor’s/Master’s in Engineering (BS/MSE) program enables undergraduates to apply for and begin taking courses towards a master’s degree before completing their bachelor’s degrees.
+Most students apply for the program in their junior year and finish both degrees within five years.

 It is not necessary for your undergraduate major and your master’s degree to be in the exact same field.
-For example, many computer science undergraduates choose the concurrent program to get a Master’s in Security Informatics.
-Mixing degrees is also an alternative to undertaking a double major in a closely related field, such as a combination of computer science and computer engineering or math.
+For example, many computer science undergraduates choose the concurrent program to get a Master of Science in Security Informatics.
+Mixing degrees is also an alternative to undertaking a double major in a closely-related field, such as a combination of computer science and computer engineering or math.

-Students enrolled at JHU as 2nd semester juniors or rising seniors as well as transfer students who may fall into either one of these categories are eligible to apply to the combined program.
+Students enrolled at JHU as second-semester third-years or rising fourth-years, as well as transfer students who may fall into any of these categories, are eligible to apply to the combined program.

-Seniors in their final semester cannot apply to the combined program, but can apply to the MSE program as a new graduate candidate.
-The good news is the same benefits as a combined student will still apply.
+Seniors in their final semester cannot apply to the combined program, but can apply to the MSE program as a new graduate candidate and will receive the same benefits as students who applied earlier.

-The deadline to apply is November 15th for Spring and February 15th for Fall.
+The deadlines to apply are November 15 for the spring and February 15 for the fall.

-For access to a previously recorded information session about the combined program, view this link.
+Watch a previously recorded information session about the combined BS/MS program.

-For all other questions related to the combined program, contact our Academic Program Administrator Revelie Niles.
+For all other questions related to the combined program, contact our Academic Program Manager, Revelie Niles.